hico-horiuchi/ohgi/README.md

       ohgi [command]

     Available Commands:
-      checks [check]            Returns the list of checks clients [client]          Returns the list of clients events [client] [check]   List and resolve current events resolve [client] [check]  Resolves an event (delayed action) health                    Returns the API info
+      checks [check]               Returns the list of checks request [check] [subscriber] Issues a check execution request clients [client]             Returns the list of clients events [client] [check]      List and resolve current events resolve [client] [check]     Resolves an event (delayed action) health                       Returns the API info
       info                         Returns the API info
       version                      Print git revision of ohgi
       help [command]               Help about any command

     Use "ohgi help [command]" for more information about that command.